edumserrano/playwright-adventures/demos/code-coverage-with-istanbul-via-webpack-babel-plugin/README.md

 > You don't have to create a `playwright.shared-vars.js` file.
 I did it so I didn't have to repeat these variables in several places.
 >

+> [!NOTE]
+>
+> Depending on your `playwright.config.ts`, make sure you update your `.gitignore` to exclude any directory used by test results, report results, etc. Scroll to the end of this demo's [.gitignore](/demos/code-coverage-with-istanbul-via-webpack-babel-plugin/.gitignore) to see an example.
+>
 ### Collect code coverage data

 To instrument the code whilst the tests are running we used the `babel-plugin-istanbul` Webpack plugin.
 To use this plugin we have to extend Angular's Webpack configuration and this demo uses the [@angular-builders/custom-webpack](https://www.npmjs.com/package/@angular-builders/custom-webpack) npm package to do that.